selfhostx/ansible/roles/compute_instance/README.md

 - hetzner (planned)
 using cloud-init (datasource: config-drive, other will follow, maybe nocloud https://cloudinit.readthedocs.io/en/latest/reference/datasources.html)
 - support bootparameters for grub
-- network config depending on choice of the distribution cloud-image (ifupdown/netplan/networkmanager)
+- network config (+ DNS) depending on choice of the distribution cloud-image (ifupdown/netplan/networkmanager)
 - injecting pubkeys before network is even up
 - executing commands
 - update packages, reboot ... and so on